fsprojects/Rezoom.SQL/README.md

 Ok, I promise to lay off the gifs.
 The point is, these are examples of the contortions we put our code through in order to avoid performance pitfalls.
-The code we want to write to bake a cake looks like this:
+The code we want to write to bake a cake --

+> Please, no. This is going to be like those `public class Cat : Animal` examples of object oriented programming in CS101, right?
+> Can we not do this?

+Yeah, it is going to be a bit like that.
+I'm hoping that using an arbitrary, unrealistic example like cakes will keep us from getting bogged down in the details for now, though.
+We'll do a real world example by the end of this.
+Anyway, here's how we'd bake a cake:

 ```csharp